dio/envoy-filter-example-1/README.md

 ## envoy filter example

-This project currently focuses on providing http filter examples, in three types of it:
+This project currently focuses on providing http filter examples, in two types of it:

 #### sync